 Instructions

-- While the water is coming to a boil for the shrimp, make the lime dressing by adding the freshly squeezed lime juice, avocado oil, optional sweetener, salt, and pepper into a small bowl or small jar.
+- While the water is coming to a boil for the shrimp, make the lime dressing by adding the freshly squeezed lime juice, avocado oil, agave nectar (or other sweetener options), salt, and pepper into a small bowl or small jar.
 Stir or shake well.
 This is also a convenient time to chop the vegetables.

 Notes